Tiburcio Vásquez: Southern California

 Vásquez hid for a while in Southern California, where he was less well known.
 With his two most trusted men, he rode over the old Tejon Pass, through the Antelope Valley, and rested at Jim Hefner's ranch at Elizabeth Lake.
 Vásquez's brother, Francisco, lived nearby.
 After resting, Vásquez rode on to Littlerock Creek, which became his first Southern California hideout.

 Vásquez was popular in the Mexican-American community, and had many friends and family members from Santa Rosa in Northern California to Los Angeles in the south.
 He was handsome, literate and charming, played guitar, and was a skillful dancer.
 Women were attracted to him, and he had many love affairs.
 He enjoyed reading romantic novels and writing poetry for his female admirers.
 He had several affairs with married women, one of which eventually led to his downfall.

 Vásquez returned to the San Joaquin Valley.
 On November 10, 1873, he and his gang robbed the Jones store at Millerton in Fresno County.
 On December 26, 1873, he and his band sacked the town of Kingston in Fresno County, robbing all the businesses and making off with $2,500 in cash and jewelry.

 Governor Booth was now authorized by the California State Legislature to spend up to $15,000 to bring the law down on Vásquez.
 Posses were formed in Santa Clara, Monterey, San Joaquin, Fresno, and Tulare counties.
 In January 1874, Booth offered $3,000 for Vásquez's capture alive, and $2,000 if he was brought back dead.
 These rewards were increased in February to $8,000 and $6,000, respectively.
 Alameda County Sheriff Harry Morse was assigned specifically to track down Vásquez.

 Heading towards Bakersfield, Vásquez and gang member Clodoveo Chávez rode to the rock promontory near Inyokern now known as Robbers Roost.
-Near that spot, at Coyote Holes, they robbed a stagecoach from the Cerro Gordo Mines, which were silver mines near Owens Lake.
+Near that spot, at Coyote Holes, they robbed a stagecoach from the Cerro Gordo Mines near Owens Lake of its silver.
 During the robbery Vásquez shot and wounded a man who did not obey his orders.

 The gang moved to Elizabeth Lake and Soledad Canyon, robbing a stage coach of $300, stealing six horses and a wagon near present-day Acton, and robbing lone travelers.
 Vásquez was believed to be hiding out at what are now known as Vásquez Rocks.
-These rock formations proved a formidable hideout for him and his gang.
 Shallow caves, deep crevices, and numerous overhangs created a maze for any posse to thread.
 The tallest rock, 150 feet (46 m) high, provided an excellent lookout point.

 For the next two months, Vásquez escaped attention.
 However, he then made an error that led to his capture.
 On April 15, 1874, he and his band held the prominent sheepman Alessandro Repetto for ransom.
 Pursuing posses from Los Angeles almost trapped the gang in the San Gabriel Mountains, but once again, Vásquez and his men escaped.